 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.

-Please keep an eye on our wishing well appeal board.
-Your donations of items on the board are much appreciated and are used directly for activities with the children (play-dough, cooking etc).
+Please keep an eye on our virtual wishing tree appeals.
+Your donations of items are much appreciated and are used directly for activities with the children (craft items, cooking ingredients etc).
 They really do help to enhance your children’s experiences at school.
 We would be especially grateful for donations of tissues during the winter months!

-- A small bag to hang on your child’s coat peg (a plastic bag with your child’s name written on it is fine), containing spare clothes etc.
+- A small plastic bag (with your child’s name clearly visible) containing spare clothes etc

 - A named warm coat (ideally waterproof/water resistant) as we use the outdoor area in all weathers.

-- A named pair of wellies.
-We have some spare pairs in school so don’t worry if you don’t have any.
+- A named pair of wellies that can be left in school (we have some spare pairs in school so don’t worry if you don’t have any)

 If you have any puzzles, games or old toys that are in good condition, we would be happy to give them a new home!
 We are particularly in need of battery operated ‘technology’ toys with buttons to press (e.g. VTech/remote controlled cars).
 Large pieces of material that can be used for our role play areas would also be welcomed!